kekyo/MassivePoints/README.md

 using MassivePoints;

 // Create QuadTree dictionary with 2D coordinate bound
-// and pair of value type on the memory. double width = 100000.0;
+// and pair of value type (string) on the memory. double width = 100000.0;
 double height = 100000.0;
 IQuadTree<string> quadTree =